workuzerihun/Awaash-bunee-/README.md

 There are a couple of unclosed or misused tags that could cause rendering problems:

-The CSS block inside .container is broken (includes HTML tag p inside CSS).
+The CSS block inside .container

-<li> tag for "Grades" is missing a closing </a> tag.

-There are stray or unclosed tags (</p> without an opening <p>, misplaced <div>).

-2. Improved & Cleaned-up Version

-Here’s a corrected version of your HTML:

 <!DOCTYPE html>
 <html lang="en">